bbauska/JS-Notes4Pros/README.md

   }
 });
 </pre>
-<p>The <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then">
+<p>The <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then"
+target="_blank" rel="noopener noreferrer">
-then</a> and <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/catch">
+then</a> and <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/catch"
+target="_blank" rel="noopener noreferrer">
 <b>catch</b></a> methods can be used to attach fulfillment and rejection callbacks:</p>
 <!-- page 264 -->
 <pre>